Can the Keto Diet Cause a DWI?

 The ketogenic diet (more commonly referred to as the keto diet) is a low-carb, high-fat diet that offers a variety of health benefit.
-Keto has been proven to reduce fat and weight in participants and a Ketogenic diet may even have benefits against diabetes, cancer, epilepsy and Alzheimer’s disease.
+Keto reduces fat and weight in participants.
+A Ketogenic diet may even reduce diabetes, cancer, epilepsy and Alzheimer’s disease.

 Why Does Keto Mimic Being Under The influence?

 How can the Keto Diet Cause a DWI?
 The ketogenic diet drastically reduces carbohydrate intake and replaces it with fat.
 This extreme reduction in carbohydrates puts your body into a metabolic state called ketosis.
-When the body does not have enough glucose for energy, it burns stored fats instead.
-This results in a buildup of acetone which is released through your breath as isopropyl alcohol.
+When the body does not have enough glucose for energy, it burns stored fats, which in turn produces acetone.

-While isopropyl alcohol is not the same as ethyl (beverage) alcohol, a Breathalyzer reads it as such because it will give a positive for any compound containing the methyl group structure.
-This is not only true of ethyl and isopropyl alcohol, but of any number of compounds including asthma medications, cold medication and oral gels.
+Isopropyl alcohol is not the same as ethyl (beverage) alcohol.
+However, a Breathalyzer will give a positive for any compound containing the methyl group structure.
+This is true of ethyl and isopropyl alcohol, as well other compounds including asthma medications, cold medication and oral gels.